Survivors who have experienced forced displacement must lead at all levels of refugee response.

 What can we do to address this?

-To work towards addressing this problem, the Global Refugee-led Network in collaboration with Asylum Access published a document which contains a definition of ‘meaningful participation’ and guidelines that would enable meaningful participation specifically within the refugee response sector.
+To work towards addressing this problem, the Global Refugee-led Network in collaboration with Asylum Access published a document that contains a definition of ‘meaningful participation’ and guidelines that would enable meaningful participation specifically within the refugee response sector.

 The Meaningful Participation Guidelines include the following recommendations: